net-prophet/django-easy-scoping/docs/usage.md

 This registers a scope named `blue`, which when invoked, filters for Widget objects whose color is `blue`.

-Using a scope will return all objects with the To filter with a scope, use the following syntax:
+Invoking a scope executes the Django query functions that it encompasses, returning the corresponding object(s).
+To call a scope, use the following syntax:
 ```python
 <Object Type>.objects.all().<scope name>()
 ```